Professor Adrian Bauman

 - Developing and validating national liveability indicators associated with chronic disease risk factors and health outcomes

 - Measuring and mapping urban liveability across Australia – developing tools for use by policy makers, practitioners and researchers to identify inequities and plan better cities

-- Work on developing a SPOC (small private online course) for a pragmatic approach to complex program evaluation
+- Developing a SPOC (small private online course) for a pragmatic approach to complex program evaluation

 - The maintenance of Healthy Weight for Life program effects using financial and social incentives